Updated : Jan 17, 2020.

 Mostly reward points are given as a bonus gift.
 You can redeem these reward points against gift cards or plan a foreign trip.

-Almost every credit card offers bonus reward points on achieving threshold limit.
+Almost every credit card offers bonus reward points on achieving a threshold limit.
 If we consider the average saving through bonus reward points, it lies in between 1% and 2%.

 On annual spend of Rs 2 lakh, you can easily save around Rs 2000.